-One of the single most recognizable features of the Bassett Hound are the large ears.
+One of the single most recognizable features of the Bassett Hound is its large ears.

-Once you have the basic structure of the ears drawn, it's a simple matter to just add shading in the appropriate areas.
+Once you have the basic structure of the ears drawn, it's a simple matter of just adding shading in the appropriate areas.

-For example, if you will notice, there are parts of the ears that are loser in shadow.
+For example, you will notice that parts of the ears are closer in shadow.
 These areas should appear darker.
-To accomplish this, simply push harder on your pencil for darker shading, less pressure for lighter shading.
+To accomplish this, simply push harder on your pencil for darker shading and less pressure for lighter shading.